 equipment disused toilet

+Sparrows Nest Toilets

-Sparrows NestThere are ladies, gents and a disabled toilet on the premises all in a single block.
+There is a ladies, a gents and a disabled toilet on the premises all in a single block.

 Ladies - The ladies toilet has four cubicles although one was locked when we visited.
 There are two wall mounted sinks with cold water feed, two stainless steel “mirrors” a soap dispenser and an electric wall mounted hand drier.
 It has an old terracotta tile floor of the type that is common in public conveniences.
 The walls are covered floor to ceiling in white vertical rectangular tiles with a double band of vertical baby pink tiles.
 All appear in reasonable condition although the grout appears aged.
 The cubicles are melamine construction with a mishmash of internal fixtures each has a larger toilet paper dispenser.
 The toilets are ceramic with small wooden plates on each edge instead of a seat and cisterns are behind panels in the cubicles.
 The cubicles appear to have had some design to tie them into the tiles however the rear of them bears no relation decoration wise.
 Lighting was adequate but working.
 The pipes appeared unlagged.
 The toilets appeared reasonable well maintained.
 All the cubicle locks were functional.